Nishapur: History

-Abarshahr of Sassanid Empire
+Abarshahr of Sasanian Empire

 Sasanian seal with inscription in Pahlavi "Perozhormizd, son of the Kanarang", "Kanarang" being the Sasanian military commander of Abarshahr (Nishapur).
 The cap is decorated with a border of pearls.
 The title is attested from the 5th century CE.
 British Museum 134847.

-Abarshahr was a satrapy (province) of the Sassanid Empire.
+Abarshahr was a satrapy (province) of the Sasanian Empire.
 Cities in the region were Candac, Artacauan, Apameia, and Pushang (founded by Shapur I).
 Nishapur was the capital.
-Abarshar was the name used for Nishapur during the Sassanid Empire and Rashidun Caliphate.
+Abarshar was the name used for Nishapur during the Sasanian Empire and Rashidun Caliphate.
 The capital was a vital center of administration and of communications between Bactria, India, and Sagistan.
 The region was involved in the Indian and Chinese trade.
 Its governor bore the title of kanarang.